Four Keys to Circular Recycling: An Aluminum Container Design Guide

 While the aluminum industry recognizes that container design is a dynamic and ever-evolving field, it is important for companies to understand how design choices can impact the recycling of aluminum containers at the end of life.
 Aluminum container recycling is critical to both the economics and the environmental impact of the product.

-In partnership with our member companies – which are responsible for all aluminum can sheet production and the majority of aluminum used beverage can (UBC) recycling in the U.S. – the Aluminum Association has developed the “Four Keys to Circular Recycling: An Aluminum Container Design Guide” to highlight issues and recommend best practices to maximize the economic and environmental benefits of aluminum containers through efficient recycling.
+Our “Four Keys to Circular Recycling: An Aluminum Container Design Guide” is designed to highlight issues and recommend best practices in aluminum container design to maximize the economic and environmental benefits of aluminum containers through efficient recycling.